peterzhang41/weigo/README.md

 0.4:
 Go -> read tmp_full_bak CSV file -> read each item it -> scrape Price and create a item list with price

-0.5:
+0.5:(not done)
 adding other item prices that CW not have.

-woolworth - A2 and Devondale milk
+woolworth - A2
+Devondale milk (not done)
-Terry white - Royal Nectar and Maxigenes
+Terry white - Royal Nectar and Maxigenes (not done)

+adding baby formulas and other stuff from CW